guardian/cdk/docs/migration-guide.md

 - [for `GuApiLambda` or `GuApiGatewayWithLambdaByPath`](./migration-guide-api-with-lambda.md)
 - [for `GuScheduledLambda`](./migration-guide-scheduled-lambda.md)

-If your pattern is not listed here then please contact the DevX Reliability & Operations team for support.
+If you plan to migrate to the `GuPlayWorkerApp` pattern then please contact the DevX Reliability & Operations team for support.